 Designing navigation for the next gen of Ford vehicles

-Telenav was engaged by Ford to design and deliver the navigation experience for SYNC 4 — Ford's next-generation in-vehicle infotainment platform, launching across a new model year lineup of Ford and Lincoln vehicles.
-This wasn't an incremental update to an existing product.
-It was a new platform, new vehicles, and a navigation experience that needed to be built right from the start.
+Telenav was engaged by Ford to design the navigation experience for SYNC4, Ford's next-generation infotainment platform, launching across a new lineup of Ford and Lincoln vehicles.
+It was a new platform and new vehicles, built right from the start.

-The engagement was scoped around a business and technical deliverable — design and document the full navigation experience for SYNC 4, across Ford and Lincoln vehicles, ready for production.
-The brief wasn't driven by a specific user research finding.
-The challenge was a design and delivery one: how do you produce a navigation experience that is cohesive, brand-appropriate, and production-ready across four screen sizes and two brands — in a waterfall model where the documentation has to be complete before development begins?
+Design and document the full navigation experience for SYNC4, across Ford and Lincoln, ready for production.
+The hard part wasn't research; it was delivery: one cohesive, brand-appropriate, production-ready experience across four screen sizes and two brands, in a waterfall model where the docs must be complete before development begins.

-As the sole UX designer, I had to make every decision count.
-There were no iterative build cycles to catch gaps — the specs had to anticipate questions before they were asked, hold up under review by Ford program managers, and be precise enough for a remote engineering team in China to build from without ambiguity.
-Getting the experience right before handoff wasn't a preference.
-It was a requirement.
+As the sole UX designer, every decision had to count: the specs had to anticipate questions before they were asked, hold up under review by Ford program managers, and be precise enough for a remote engineering team in China to build from.
+Getting it right before handoff wasn't a preference; it was a requirement.

 B2B2C

-The setup of this project was unique in a few ways.
-Telenav — the company I worked for — was acting as a consultant to Ford, delivering a navigation product that would live inside Ford's broader in-vehicle infotainment ecosystem.
-That client relationship shaped everything: we had to work within Ford and Lincoln's established design systems and brand guidelines, and our navigation product had to feel native to the IVI environment it lived inside.
+Telenav acted as a consultant to Ford, delivering a navigation product that would live inside Ford's broader infotainment ecosystem.
+That relationship shaped everything: the work had to fit Ford and Lincoln's established design systems and brand guidelines, and feel native to the IVI environment around it.

 Adapting a reference product

 A reference navigation product already existed internally.
-My job was to adapt it thoughtfully for production vehicles — knowing what to carry forward, what to modify, and what needed rethinking entirely for each screen size and brand.
+My job was to adapt it for production, knowing what to carry forward, what to modify, and what to rethink entirely for each screen and brand.

 Consultant to client

-Working as a consultant means navigating a client's processes, priorities, and constraints — not just your own team's.
-Design decisions had to hold up in Ford review sessions, not just internal ones.
+Consulting means working within a client's processes, priorities, and constraints, not just your own team's.
+Decisions had to hold up in Ford's review sessions, not just internal ones.

 One product, two brands, four screen sizes